-However, within the tracks, students can choose from various A and B modules, allowing them to develop in a particular direction.
-Also, by selecting specific projects, electives (Q5) and by choosing a MSc thesis topic (Q7 and 8), students can tailor their individual programme to their own needs and interests.
+However, within the tracks/disciplines, students can choose from various A and B modules, allowing them to develop in a particular direction.
+Also, by selecting specific projects, electives (Year 2, Q1) and by choosing an MSc thesis topic (Year 2, Q3 and 4), students can tailor their individual programme to their own needs and interests.

 Will it be possible to switch between different MSc programmes and different tracks?

 Tracks are pre-set programmes within a master programme.
 Tracks are approved by the Board of Examiners.
 Therefore, it is not possible to combine modules of different tracks within a track.
 Students who want to take modules from other tracks, can do so as an extracurricular addition to their programme.